deeprest/sagaGitlabMirror/DEV.md

 - Instant Replay: Playback system, use for death cycle:  go back in time to last grace period, play a couple seconds, and have a countdown, then let the player resume where they were at that point.
 If they die within 3 seconds, rewind even further to grace period before that.
 5. Tiny

-- spiderbot.
-spiderpawn has dynamic body
-liftbot kinematic
++ liftbot
 remove trigger layer, add OnTriggerEnter, collider->trigger = true removed layers: flameprojectile, enemy

 Use abilities gained from defeating enemies in the stage to defeat the boss.
 Can only use one ability per each MOUNT point.
 Abilities persist as long as they are installed.
 Replacing an ability drops it on the ground.
 Weapons are acquired from bosses.
-Weapons persist at all times; you can switch to them anytime.
+You can switch to them anytime.

 Bosses.
 Big wrecking ball robot.
 Agile melee ninja.